gbgg/appengine-magic/services/datastore/Readme.md

 This doc contains a certain amount of thinking out loud, including ideas I've since abandoned.
 I'll get it updated someday but in the meantime it should not be taken as a reliable description of what the code actually does, now.
-Read the source for that.
+Read the source for that, *especially the test cases in test/datastore/service_test.clj*.
+They give examples of all (most) of the ways of using keys and entities.
 Read this doc for some discussion of ideas and design alternatives.

 ### Concepts: